-Phi or Φ, which is 1.618 0339 887 …, was described by Johannes Kepler as one of the “two great treasures of geometry.”
+Phi (Φ) was described by Johannes Kepler as one of the “two great treasures of geometry.”
 (The other is the Theorem of Pythagoras.)

 Take 3 equal lines.
 Lay the 2nd line against the midpoint of the 1st.
 Lay the 3rd line against the midpoint of the 2nd.
-The ratio of AG to AB is Phi.
+The ratio of AG to AB is Phi, the Golden Ratio.
 (Contributed by Jo Niemeyer)

 3 sides: Triangle